 Proofreading tops the list of side hustles for stay at home moms with strong grammar skills and attention to detail.
 You'll review documents, books, and articles to improve clarity, accuracy, and flow.

-- Work with a wide range of content types and industries
+Pros: Work with a wide range of content types and industries; flexible deadlines for most projects.

 18. Content Creator: Niche Blogger or Vlogger